Greybash/Tatvasoft_.NET_summer_internship/README.md

 Day 6 : Role based authentication with angular frontend.

-Day 7 : Join and data retrieval using entity framework .
+Day 7 : Join and data retrieval using entity framework.

+Day 8 : CRUD operations on users from frontend.